Worst air pollution London, today and tomorrow

 Will air quality be worse tomorrow in London?

-When is air pollution at its highest in London?
+When is air pollution at its worst in London?

 Are air quality levels in London based on measurements or forecasts?